oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     Issue 25 clarifies that one of `result.message` or `result.templatedMessage` is required, which means that the schema can't mark the `message` property as `required`.

     2018/03/20: OBSOLETE.
-There is no longer a result.templatedMessage property.
+There is no longer a `result.templatedMessage` property.
 The `result.message` property is now a `message` object, whose schema is defined below in #84 (localization)

-    **BUT**: The new `message`-object-valued `result.message` **IS** required.
-After all, the upshot of #25 was that one or the other or both of the templated and non-templated message forms had to be there.

 - [Issue #27](https://github.com/oasis-tcs/sarif-spec/issues/27): "Add a help property to rule"